poweredbyniks/SQL-interview-questions/README.md

 In a SQL Server database there are mainly the following two types of indexes:

-1. Clustered index and
+1.Clustered index and

-2. Non Clustered index
+2.Non Clustered index

 ### What is a query in a database?